nickkvasov/dmss_ng2/ontology/domain/README.md

 - **Relationships**: IS_OF_TYPE
 - **Purpose**: Represents physical locations and venues in the tourism domain
 - **Key Features**:
-  - Geospatial coordinates (lat/lon) with WGS84 coordinate system
+  - Geospatial location as WKT POINT geometry
   - Categorical classification with confidence scoring
   - Venue capacity and operational data (opening hours)
   - Rating and descriptive information